Data Reduction for Maximum Matching on Real-World Graphs: Theory and Experiments: Maximum-Cardinality Matching

-\paragraph{Exhaustively removing crowns.} Subsequently, we briefly describe the algorithm of \citet{IOY14} and prove that it exhaustively applies \cref{rule:crown} in an input graph~$G=(V,E)$.
+\paragraph{Exhaustively removing crowns.} Subsequently, we briefly sketch the algorithm of \citet{IOY14} and prove that it exhaustively applies \cref{rule:crown} in an input graph~$G=(V,E)$.
 Note that their algorithm efficiently applies a classic linear programming (LP-) based data reduction rule for \VC~\cite{NT75}.
-We first observe that a straight-forward adaptation of this LP-based data reduction rule to \CMatch seems not to work (\cref{fig:lp-matching-counterexample} provides a counterexample).
-However, \citet{AI16} already observed that the LP-based data reduction rule of \citet{IOY14} also removes all crowns from the input graph.
-Hence, it was already clear that the LP-based data reduction rule is as least as powerful as exhaustively applying the crown data reduction rule (in the context of \VC).
+We first observe that a straight-forward adaptation of this LP-based data reduction rule to \CMatch (working with the LP-relaxation for the \CMatch-ILP) does not seems to work (\cref{fig:lp-matching-counterexample} provides a counterexample).
+However, \citet{AI16} already observed that the LP-based data reduction rule of \citet{IOY14} (working with the LP-relaxation for the \VC-ILP) also removes all crowns from the input graph.
+It was hence already clear that the LP-based data reduction rule is at least as powerful as exhaustively applying the crown data reduction rule (in the context of \VC).
 Below, we show that exhaustively applying the crown data reduction rule is exactly as powerful as the LP-based data reduction rule.
 To be precise, we prove that ``exhaustively'' applying the LP-based data reduction rule (as \citet{IOY14} did) and exhaustively applying the crown data reduction rule (\cref{rule:crown}) results in exactly the same graph.
-Thus, we can use the algorithm of \citet{IOY14} to apply \cref{rule:crown} in the context of \CMatch.
+Thus, we can use the algorithm of \citet{IOY14} working with the LP-relaxation for the \VC-ILP to apply \cref{rule:crown} in the context of \CMatch.

 We start with explaining the LP-based kernelization for \VC (refer to \citet[Chapter 2]{CFK+15} for a more detailed description with all proofs).
 The standard \emph{integer} linear program (ILP) for \VC is as follows.